Surveys in all member states

 Parliament regularly issues Eurobarometer surveys on public opinion, monitoring citizens’ expectations, concerns and political priorities.

 These surveys cover a wide range of issues, focusing on citizens’ perceptions and expectations of EU action, and the main challenges the Union is facing.
-The surveys also measure in detail citizens’ attitudes towards the EU and the European Parliament, while keeping a close eye on the public’s views on the European elections.
+The surveys also measure in detail citizen attitudes on the EU and the European Parliament, while keeping a close eye on the public’s views on the European elections.

 Eurobarometer survey methodology

-European Parliament and EU Commission surveys are carried out using the same methodology, so that they can be directly compared and trends can be more easily observed.
-They use interviews conducted with around 27 000 respondents in all 27 EU member states, drawn from the general population aged 15 years or more.
+The European Parliament and the EU Commission are the main producers of Eurobarometer surveys.
+All Eurobarometer surveys are carried out using the same methodology.
+This allows for direct comparison of data and the easier observation of trends.
+The standard overall sample size is around 27,000 respondents from all 27 EU member states, drawn from the general population aged 15 years or older.

-The survey sample mirrors the socio-demographic set-up of each member state and is statistically fully representative.
+The survey sample mirrors the socio-demographic context of each member state and is statistically fully representative.

-For each survey, the following information is made available:
+For each survey, Parliament publishes the following products and information:

-- an SPSS file with the full raw data set (available on request).
+- Complete SPSS file with the full raw data set (on request).